-Upon approval of PHCD, a participant family may add an additional adult family member to the family composition, other than by operation of law, under all the following circumstances:
+After admission to the program and upon approval of PHCD, a participant family may add an additional adult family member to the family composition, other than by operation of law, under all the following circumstances:

 - 1. The adult can be an immediate family member (sons, daughters, brothers, sisters, parents, grandparents, and grandchildren) of an existing household member; - 2.
 Such member must be eligible for participation in the Housing Choice Voucher program; - 3.
 Such member's income must be considered in calculation towards rent; and - 4.
 Addition of the family member shall be in consideration of a reasonable accommodation or for humanitarian reasons; or - 5.
 Unrelated/unmarried partners who show proof of intention to live as a family.